schmitty890/laliga/README.md

 Before you push your branch up to the `develop` branch, ensure you lint your code.

 run `npm run lint` this will show if you have any ESLint errors or warnings.
-If you have any errors, please fix them. if you have warnings that could slide, push your code up or talk with a team member.
+If you have any errors, please fix them.
+If you have warnings that could slide, push your code up or talk with a team member.

 # Development 👨‍💻

-The command `npm start` will automatically launch the project. navigate to `http://localhost:3000/`
+The command `npm start` or `gulp` will automatically launch the project.
+Navigate to `http://localhost:8080/`

 The files watched by gulp are the client js and sass files.

-Client side js files are located at `public/assets/js/*.js`.
+Client side js files are located at `public/assets/js/*/*.js`.
 Editing these files and saving will kick off a gulp build and auto refresh your development workspace.
+The gulp build will replace your /build folder with the updated minified js files.

 Sass files are located at `sass/partials/*.scss`.
 Editing these files and saving will kick off a gulp build and auto refresh your development workspace.
+The gulp build will replace your /build folder with the updated minified css files.

-If you're editing any file outside of `public/assets/js` or `sass/partials`, we recommend running `npm run watch`, this runs nodemon, which watches all of our files.
+If you're editing any file outside of `public/assets/js/*` or `sass/partials`, we recommend running `npm run watch`, this runs nodemon, which watches all of our files.
+Or if you edit any of these files, stop the server from listening and restart the server manually with `npm start` or `gulp`.

 ### Branching process